evereverland/2019/everlandings/README.md

 The "here and now" for your "there and then"

+Long from now and close by, there you were ...

 Bridge over the River Styx

 The pearly gates to your living memorial